PhilWaldmann/openrecord/README.md

 ## Contributing

 If you've found a bug please report it via the [issues](https://github.com/PhilWaldmann/openrecord/issues) page.
-Before submit pull request make sure all tests still pass.
+Before you submit a pull request, please make sure all tests still pass.